wysheridan-xyz/wysheridan.xyz/content/_index.md

 ## Usage
-* All topic are an unique identifier allowing indivduals to reference them.
+* All topic are unique allowing indivduals to reference them.
+The topic is the reference id.
   * GitHub
-    * Thus supporting or rejecting an idea is as simple as assigning the reference id to your supported or rejected file.
+    * Thus supporting or rejecting an idea is as simple as assigning the reference id to your support or reject file.
   * Email
     * Send the reference id, username, and stance (support or reject) in an email.
       * Specifics on the email to send the information to is still being worked out.